brunosc10699/rest-api-spring-postgresql-benchmark-tests/README.md

 }
 ```

-You can make performance tests with your favorite benchmark tool and check how much time the app takes to respond to concurrent requests.
+You can make benchmark tests with your favorite benchmark tool and check how much time the app takes to respond to concurrent requests.
 I suggest you use the "ab" (ApacheBench) application on Unix-like systems.
 For instance, on Ubuntu 20, I use the following command to do that:

 :~$ ab -n 1000 -c 1000 https://rest-sp.herokuapp.com/api/v1/products
 With the above command, I make 1000 concurrent requisitions to the server.